Jacob-Noah/koel-electron-discord-rpc/README.md

 ## Description

 This is just a really simple Electron wrapper around the [Koel Music Server](https://github.com/koel/koel) web client that sends the current track info to Discord Rich Presence.
-I love Koel and wanted to integrate it better with my personal use-cases.
-Hopefully this helps you too since you found yourself here 🤝
+I love Koel and this helps me with my personal use-case for it.
+Hopefully this helps you too since you found yourself here 🤝❤️ and I encourage you to go show your support to Phan An for making such a great music service.

+There are 3 states to this client reflected in Discord RPC: idle browsing, actively playing, and a paused timeout.
+The default timeout is 1 minute, because I figure if it's paused over 1 minute you probably don't want to be showing it in Discord anymore.
+You can change this in the config.

+Now supports "Listening to" Discord RPC and timeline progress.
+When paused, the timeline will change to a timer until idle timeout.

 ## Examples
 ![Example 1](/examples/1.png)